 A key factor in à la minute cooking is something called mise en place, a moderately grandiose term that approximately translates to "having everything prepped in advance."

 In the case of our duck breasts, that would mean, at a minimum, that the skin is scored with a sharp knife to assist in rendering the fat beneath the skin and that the breast is kept at room temperature for at least 15 minutes, and preferably 60.
 If the breast is too cold, the cook will have a harder time cooking it to the exact internal temperature required to achieve a perfect medium-rare, or medium, duck breast.
-(This is equally true for steaks.)

-Compare with Quantity Prepraration
+Compare With Quantity Preparation

 The opposite of à la minute?
 That would look something like this recipe for Chicken Chasseur: